Open-Attestation/documentation-website/website/docs/how-does-it-work/issuance-status.md

 ### Issuance

-DIDs [are significantly faster and incur not costs](/docs/verifiable-document/comparison).
+DIDs [are significantly faster and incur no costs](/docs/verifiable-document/comparison).
 They could directly use the `targetHash` of the document (which is unique) and sign it using the private key associated.
 However for consistency with our initial design, we sign the `merkleRoot`.

 The information about the signature are added to the document, into the `proof` property.
 That's it, the document has been issued.